 The Number of Purchases Made on Mobile Devices, Either Directly or Indirectly, is Increasing

 It doesn’t stop there.
-More than 80% of customers are using their mobile devices in stores to compare customer reviews and prices, scan QR codes and otherwise gather information that guides their purchase decisions.
-This information, coupled with mobile search, can influence foot traffic to brick and mortar location, influencing the products businesses are able to sell from their respective storefronts.
+More than 80% of customers are using their mobile devices in stores to compare customer reviews and prices, scan QR codes, and otherwise gather the information that guides their purchase decisions.
+This information, coupled with mobile search, can influence foot traffic to brick and mortar locations, influencing the products businesses are able to sell from their respective storefronts.

-This rapid rise and shift in mobile use and trends means that today’s businesses need to reshape the way they view mobile first.
+This rapid rise and shift in mobile use and trends mean that today’s businesses need to reshape the way they view mobile-first.